Consistency of Oblique Decision Tree and its Boosting and Random Forest: Consistency of ODT

-\begin{remark} This theorem shows that ODT is mean squared consistent under very mild conditions.
-By comparing Theorem \ref{consistencyodtreg} with the consistency of CART given in \cite{scornet2015consistency}, we can conclude the advantages of ODT as follows.
-CART is consistent only when $m(x)$ has an additive structure of the predictors, while Theorem \ref{consistencyodtreg} guarantees the consistency of ODT for any smooth functions.
-In addition, Theorem \ref{consistencyodtreg} only needs very mild conditions on the distribution of $(X,Y)$. \end{remark}

-\begin{proof} Steps of the proof are as follows.
-We first show that the truncated estimator $\hat{m}_{t_n}(x)$, defined above, is mean squared consistent by considering the two terms separately on the right hand side of Lemma \ref{agirov2009estimation}.
-The details are given in Part I and Part II respectively below.
-We will then prove that the un-truncated estimator $m_{t_n}(x)$ is also consistent in Part III.
+\textbf{Proof of Theorem \ref{consistencyodtreg}.} The proof outline is as follows.
+We first show that the truncated estimator $\hat{m}_{n,\L}(x)$ defined in \eqref{tr} is mean square consistent by bounding the two terms on the right hand side (RHS) of Lemma \ref{agirov2009estimation}.
+Those corresponding details are given in Part I and Part II in the following analysis respectively.
+Then, we establish the relationship between $\hat{m}_{n,\L}(x)$ and $m_{n,\L}(x)$ in Part III and show the untruncated estimator $m_{n,\L}(x)$ is also consistent.

-\textbf{Part I:} Consider the first part of RHS of \eqref{Mainlemmaformulabeforeprun}.
-For the theoretical analysis, we introduce the following class of shallow neural networks